 The University has generous non-repayable bursaries for full-time Home (UK) and EU students with qualifying household incomes.
-The type and level of support available in 2019/20 varies depending on when you started your course.
+The type and level of support available in 2020/21 varies depending on where you are from and when you started your course.

-If you are a Home (UK) or EU student from a lower-income household, you will be eligible to receive an annual non-repayable Oxford Bursary to help with living costs.
+If you are a Home (UK) or EU student from a lower-income household, you will be eligible to receive an annual non-repayable bursary in 2020/21 to help with living costs.

 The tables below shows the annual bursaries available from Oxford for Home and EU students, dependent upon household income before tax.

 Bursaries available to students who started their course in 2020